Software for creating a database for your store

 But times evolve, and so does the most effective method for creating databases for your online store.

-Following Excel, the era of cloud automation is arriving, thanks to PIM (Product Information Management) software, like the Sales Layer PIM.
+Following Excel, the era of cloud automation is here, thanks to PIM (Product Information Management) software.

 A PIM is a centralized database where you can:

 - Import all your documents and files (such as Excel and CSV)